The Complete Guide To Off Leash Dog Training

 Risks that might come with off leash dog training

-Before you begin off leash dog training, think about the risks that you and your dog may encounter when your dog is running freely without a leash.
 Allowing your dog to run off leash increases the chance that they will run away.
 Your dog could get spooked by almost anything and suddenly bolt.
 Without a leash, you have only voice commands to stop or recall your pup.

-When off leash, your dog may encounter hazards such as getting hit by a car, tangling with other dogs or wildlife, getting lost, or ingesting something toxic.
+Likewise, when off leash, your dog may encounter hazards such as getting hit by a car, tangling with other dogs or wildlife, getting lost, or ingesting something toxic.

 A loose dog is also at risk of hurting people or animals.
 They might get into a fight with another dog, bite a person, or dash in front of a cyclist and cause an accident.
-You might know your dog, but you can’t predict the million other situations that could happen while your dog is running free.
-Are you prepared for the liability that could result?

 Everyone, even dog lovers, gets distressed when they see a big pooch running randomly through the neighborhood, zig-zagging back and forth across the street.
 Many states have laws that prohibit dogs from roaming unrestrained like this.
+A whole bunch of cities and towns have passed their own ordinances that may be more restrictive than state laws.
+These local laws may require that a dog must be “under control” – not specifically on a leash, but under the control of their pet parent.

 The bottom line is, laws differ from place to place.
 Know the leash laws in your area, or any place that you plan to visit with your pup.